 It is the highest form of Advertising on the Chinese search engine.

 It allows you to create a mini-site that can be positioned at the top of the list of results and linked to the search by the keyword that indicates the brand name.

-Different templates are available that allow you to use videos, photos, social connections, e-commerce, structured within the space available.
+Different templates are available that allow you to use videos, photos, social connections, and e-commerce, structured within the space available.

 The site must obviously be in Chinese.
 In any case, the search engine reserves the approval of the operation, following an evaluation of the traffic generated and the brand in question.

 The Baidu Advertising platform is comparable to the Google Adwords platform in terms of functions and methods.

 But there are several tools that the platform available:

 - the Pay per Click mode allows you to target specific keywords and position yourself at the top of the search results for them.
 Payment takes place only when the user clicks and then from the ad accesses the advertiser’s site.

 - The Network Alliance mode allows you to view messages even on the numerous sites affiliated with Baidu, and works with the same principles as Google Display.

 - It is possible to request a “Baidu Business Card” with the company logo, company description, and contacts that will be visible on the right of the search.